stavzilber21/stavzilber21/README.md

  [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Hi+there+👋+🙋‍♀️+welcome!!!)](https://git.io/typing-svg)

-Hi, my name is Stav Zilber,
+Hi, my name is Stav Zilber 🙋‍♀️
-I graduated with a bachelor's degree in Computer Science and Mathematics.
-Looking for a full time position in software development.
-Highly motivated, with excellent interpersonal skills.
+Experienced Full Stack Developer and with deep knowledge in React, NodeJS, and MongoDB.
+Motivated for my next challenge in a company that is looking for a great team player and self-learner to develop end-to-end web applications and deal with challenging problems.
 You can see heer my projects - enjoy🙂